ckeditor/ckeditor5/packages/ckeditor5-style/docs/features/style.md

 ---
 menu-title: Styles
 category: features
-modified_at: 2022-03-31
+modified_at: 2022-04-15
 ---

 # Styles

 The {@link module:style/style~Style Style} feature lets you completely control the way the edited content is presented.
 It adds a dropdown to the CKEditor 5 toolbar which lets the user apply pre-configured visual styles, allowing for control of font face, color and other {@link features/basic-styles basic text styles} of the edited content.
 The {@link features/remove-format remove formatting} feature can be used to clear those styles.

-## Demo

 <info-box>
 	The styles feature is experimental and **still in development**.
 </info-box>

+## Demo

-Use the demo below to test applying various styles to content.
+Use the demo below to test the styles feature.
+Select a passage or a header and try applying various styles to content.

 {@snippet features/styles}